Evaluation Management

 The organisational objective can be broken down into three parts:

-1. 100% of planned evaluations were completed on time.
+Planned evaluations completed on time.

-2. 100% of completed evaluations have management responses with no overdue key actions.
+Completed evaluations have management responses with no overdue key actions.

-3. 100% of evaluations are of acceptable quality.
+Evaluations are of acceptable quality.

 Notes

-• We exclude UNV, UNCDF, UNOSSC
+We exclude UNV, UNCDF, UNOSSC

 Calculation of Scoring

-The Evaluation Management Indicator is comprehensively divided into three distinct components, each aligned with a specific organizational objective.
+The Evaluation Management Indicator is divided into three distinct components, each aligned with a specific organizational objective.
 These components are as follows:

-1. Evaluation Planning: This part assesses the efficiency and timeliness of the evaluation scheduling process, ensuring that evaluations are completed as planned.
+Evaluation Planning: This part assesses the efficiency and timeliness of the evaluation scheduling process, ensuring that evaluations are completed as planned.

-2. Evaluation Management Responses: This section measures the promptness and effectiveness of management in responding to the evaluations conducted, emphasizing the importance of timely action on feedback and recommendations.
+Evaluation Management Responses: This section measures the promptness and effectiveness of management in responding to the evaluations conducted, emphasizing the importance of timely action on feedback and recommendations.

-3. Evaluation Quality: The final component evaluates the overall quality of the evaluations themselves, focusing on the depth, accuracy, and usefulness of the findings and conclusions drawn.
+Evaluation Quality: The final component evaluates the overall quality of the evaluations themselves, focusing on the depth, accuracy, and usefulness of the findings and conclusions drawn.

 These components provide a holistic view of an organization's evaluation management capabilities, reflecting its commitment to continuous improvement and accountability.